guy-car/week6-smuggler/backend/server-spec.md

 ## 1. Overview

 Real-time WebSocket server for the Smuggler game, handling room management, game state, AI integration, and player communication.
-The server manages 2-player rooms where players take turns as Encryptor/Decryptor, with an AI eavesdropper attempting to decode secret messages.
+The server manages 2-player rooms where players have fixed roles as Encryptor/Decryptor, with an AI eavesdropper attempting to decode secret messages.

 **Key Features:**
 - WebSocket-based real-time communication via Socket.IO